kenvb/badusblab/README.md

 new-pastebin3.ps1

-## Showcasing just concatenating all commands to make it easier to convert to ducky script
+## Showcasing  concatenating all commands to make it easier to convert to ducky script
 new-pastebin4.ps1
+### This one also makes you include your devkey and userkey
 new-pastebin5.ps1

 ## Executing some lol-script to for demo purposes